CatFish47/personal-website/README.md

 # Grant's Website

-This website was built using the Astro framework due to both a need for a personal website and a want to learn Astro :D
+This website was built using the Astro framework due to both a need for a personal website and a desire to learn Astro :D

 Color Palette: